 Smoke clouded the air in the inferno’s aftermath.
-When it cleared, Emilia registered the captain and Gilbert hanging on the side of the cart.
-Back up.
+When it cleared, Emilia registered the hauptmann and Gilbert hanging from the ladder on the side of the cart.
+Back-up.
 Finally.
 Relief warmed Emilia’s hands at the thought as her gut twisted.
-But then she realized they were staring at her.
+She then realized they were staring at her.
 No, past her.

 The whites of Iota’s eyes glinted in the moonlight.
 “You.”